 This chart provides a good insight into what volumetric uncertainties ranges are really important for the choice of development concept (indicated by the orange arrows) and thereby allows for a better definition and ranking of the key appraisal objectives.

 A better Result

-The approach described above will lead to a more focused and more cost effective appraisal strategy.
+The approach described above will lead to a more focused and cost-effective appraisal strategy.
 This is fully embedded in the ValVestris decision support approach and builds on the learnings gained from maturing >100 projects from discovery to development contained in ValVestris’ knowledge management system ‘iVal’.
 The global experience of the team members combined with the integrated nature of the ValVestris support process ensures the best possible deployment of these learnings.